BenTalagan/glaemscribe/README.md

 * Write charsets for integrating fonts from the Free Tengwar Font Project ; integrate Tengwar Telcontar.
 * Design a full-featured opentype Tengwar font by extending the Free Tengwar Font Project specifications.
+* Rewrite the charset editor which is now obsolete since the introduction of virtual chars.

 License
 -------